web-platform-tests/interop-webvtt/README.md

 ## Who can contribute?
 And how?

 Anyone!
-As for now, you can contribue by joining our first meeting on Tuesday, July 22, 2025.
+As for now, you can contribute by joining our first meeting on Tuesday, July 22, 2025.

 ## ✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧✧